Summary:

 Rick Archer: But even with subtle eyes, was there any visual element?

 Anita Moorjani: Yes, I just have to shift my attention to it, and absolutely, the whole thing does come to life.
-And more than that, it’s having that experience has changed my life and changed the way that I view life or that I live my life like a lot of people say that, Oh, but as the as time goes by, does it lose its effect?
-Have you do you forget what it is?
-It’s not so much what?
-It’s not so much recalling what happened, then it’s how it impacts you so that you live life differently.
-It changes the way you view life and the way you experience life, it changes the way you interact, or the way you handle your own self, your life.
-So then your life changes trajectory, it just changes trajectory.
-So the longer time that’s passed, the more you’re actually getting a confirmation every day, that the way you are living now, because of that experience actually works.
+And more than that, having that experience has changed my life and changed the way that I view life, or that I live my life.
+A lot of people say, “Oh, but as time goes by, does it lose its effect?
+Do you forget what it is?”
+It’s not so much recalling what happened, than it’s how it impacts you so that you live life differently.
+It changes the way you view of life and the way you experience life, it changes the way you interact, or the way you handle your own self, your life.
+So then your life just changes trajectory.
+So the longer time that’s passed, the more you’re actually getting a confirmation every day, that the way you are living now, because of that experience, actually works.
 And it is true every day, it’s been confirmed to you.
 And so it’s actually more powerful as time goes on, not less.
-I hope that kind of makes sense.
+I hope that makes sense.

 Rick Archer: That makes sense.
 Did having had that experience kind of open up a portal or a channel or something so that even now, the experience is not so much a memory of something that happened a decade ago or whatever, but it’s something you can kind of tap into any time or you are all the time?

 Anita Moorjani: Yes, yes, all the time.
-Because I don’t and that’s the thing, I don’t actually keep going back to that experience.
+Because that’s the thing, I don’t actually keep going back to that experience.
 I don’t even go back.
-Like I don’t even I try not to keep visiting the time because it’s attached to me being really sick and dying and dealing with cancer.
+I don’t even I try not to keep visiting the time because it’s attached to me being really sick and dying and dealing with cancer.
 And so I actually don’t revisit any of that as far as I can.
 But I just tap into the portal that opened up for me from that day onwards.

 Anita Moorjani: Yes, exactly.
 100% That’s exactly what it is.

 Anita Moorjani: So I came out of the coma, and my physical body healed.
 So while I was actually in the coma, I understood, I had this what I call the state of clarity, where I understood why my body was so sick, and how I had always forsaken myself and never loved myself and had always treated myself like a doormat and had always put myself down and put myself last.
 And I understood that I needed to actually really love myself and know that I am worthy and deserving of love.
-And, and it and there was a lot that happened on the other side, but it’ll probably be unraveled during our conversation.
+And there was a lot that happened on the other side, but it’ll probably be unraveled during our conversation.

 Rick Archer: Plus, people can watch the first one we did, and or they can read your book.
 And they’ll get all that.
-Yeah.

-Anita Moorjani: Yeah, absolutely.
-Yeah.
-Okay, now, would you like to also tell us a little bit about the second book before we go on to the first book, which will be the third book, which had been the main substance of our conversation?
-Sure.
-So.
-So my first book was, of course, about my story itself, what I just expressed, was about going through the dying process and coming out the other side and what I learned while I was there, on the other side, so the second book is called ‘What if this is heaven?’ and the reason I wrote that book, or what inspired me to write that book, is because I felt that one of the things I learned was that Heaven is not a place but a state of being.
-And people kind of wait until they die, or one of the things that I used to do before my NDE was I used to believe that I had to do things to build up good Karma here so that I could create the perfect afterlife, you know, have to have the Karmic, you know, the Karmic
+Anita: Sure.
+So my first book was, of course, about my story itself, what I just expressed, it was about going through the dying process and coming out the other side, and what I learned while I was on the other side.
+So the second book is called “What if this is Heaven?” and the reason I wrote that book, or what inspired me to write that book, is because I felt that one of the things I learned was that Heaven is not a place but a state of being.
+And people kind of wait until they die, or one of the things that I used to do before my NDE was I used to believe that I had to do things to build up good Karma here so that I could create the perfect afterlife, have the Karmic…

 Rick Archer: Brownie points.